 My teenage daughter, who is interested in psychology and preparing for college, asked me recently: “Mom, what is the one thing that you can’t live without?”
 I immediately thought, love.
 And I think that is probably true.
-I have the best chance to live a successful and fulfilling life if I am in a committed loving relationship and have loving people and pets around me.
+I feel that I have the best chance to live a successful and fulfilling life if I am in a committed, loving relationship and have loving people and pets around me.

 It got me thinking about how I best like to spend my days and the kind of work I do.
 I am happiest when I feel challenged and creative.
 If I had a mundane job doing the same thing eight hours a day to get a paycheck, I wouldn’t be happy.
 Creativity is the drive and energy behind my best-spent days and most successful endeavors.
-I am at my best when I have a new idea and I am “cooking”—my fingers tapping happily at the keyboard or literally cooking away in the kitchen.
+I am at my best when I have a new idea and am “cooking,” whether my fingers are tapping happily at the keyboard or I am literally cooking away in the kitchen.

 Creativity.
 What is it?
-I like the simple definition from Merriam-Webster: “the ability to make new things or think of new ideas.”
+I like the simple definition from Cambridge Dictionary: “the ability to produce or use original and unusual ideas.”

-When we think about our lives and how we wish to live, we need to make an effort to incorporate and nurture creativity daily.
+We need to make an effort to incorporate and nurture creativity daily.
 Because it can help you be successful.
-Think of innovators like Bill Gates, Steve Jobs, Mark Zuckerberg, Thomas Edison and Leonardo da Vinci; they accomplished great things with their lives and affected the lives of people all over the world.
-What sets high achievers, such as this group, apart from the rest of us?
+Think of innovators such as Bill Gates, Steve Jobs, Mark Zuckerberg, Thomas Edison and Leonardo da Vinci; they accomplished great things with their lives and, in doing so, affected the lives of people all over the world.
+What sets these high achievers apart from the rest of us?
 Two traits they share are a willingness to take risks and to think differently—and in order to be an innovative thinker, one must use imagination and nurture creativity.

 What can you do to unleash and tap into the creativity within yourself?
 Here are six ideas: